 How to Give Your Dog Honey

 So yes dogs can eat honey!
-Feeding your dog honey is not only a good idea but easy and a teaspoon of honey is now enjoyed by our pets in their food on a regular basis.
+Feeding your dog honey is not only a good idea but easy and a teaspoon of honey is now enjoyed by our dogs in their food on a regular basis.

 A little honey with some Relieve – Plus CBD from Hemp